TaoWangzj/taowangzj.github.io/_pages/about.md

 # 🔥 News
+- *2026.07*: 🎉 One paper was accepted by TCSVT (document image restoration).
 - *2026.06*: 🎉 One paper was accepted by ECCV 2026 (face super-resolution).
 - *2026.06*: 🎉 One paper was accepted by TCSVT (UHD image restoration).
 - *2026.05*: 🎉 One paper was accepted by Information Fusion (image super-resolution).